-I have been quite active working different contests and chasing DX all these years.
-Not so serious about contesting any more, but rather enjoyng the activity on the bands.
-All my more succesfull CQWW contest efforts were in multiop categories like EA8AGD (world #1 M/S '88), OH2U (three time EU #1 multi/multi '97,'99, '00) and EA8ZS (world #1 multi/multi '02).
+I run contests just for fun nowdays as is it nice to hear the bands alive and full of stations.
+All my more serious and succesfull CQWW contest efforts were in multiop categories like EA8AGD (world #1 M/S '88), OH2U (three time EU #1 multi/multi '97,'99, '00) and EA8ZS (world #1 multi/multi '02).
 I have also had the fun of being part of DX/contest peditions like C56B, 4J1FM, OJ0/OH8AA and OH0Z.
-During these years I have found out that CW is the mode I enjoy operating the most and short QSOs are my cup of tea there.
+During all these years I have found out that CW is the mode I enjoy operating the most and short QSOs are my cup of tea there.

 The latest addition to my setup is a remote station @OH2U with Elecraft K3 twin, OM2500A and remoterig RRC-1258MkII.
 I have managed to improve my DXCC count on 160/80 thanks to the low noise conditions there.
-On 160m there is currently a full size vertical and on 80m a new K8UR type of 4SQ.
-At home I am currently running with the following equipment: Elecraft K3 , ACOM1000 Amp, 3-el SteppIr, 2-el for 40m (JP7-2 Shorty by Finnish Antenna Ltd.) and OCF Dipole for 80/160m.
+On 160m there is currently a full size vertical and on 80m a K8UR type of 4SQ.
+At home I am currently running with the following equipment: Elecraft K3 , ACOM1000 Amp, 3-el SteppIr, 2-el for 40m (JP7-2 Shorty by Finnish Antenna Ltd.).
 The tower used to be loaded as vertical for 80 meters using a half sloper mounted at 22 feet to get 50 ohm resistance.
-I have replaced that setup with a 40m long Inverted L antenna that I can run on multiple bands - most often on 80 and 30 meters.
+I have replaced that setup with a 20m long Inverted L antenna that I can run on multiple bands - most often on 80 and 30 meters.

 Station automation is realised with microHAM's StationMaster (it is really a gem!).
-I am also using the LP-PAN adapter to have a band scope alongside with the K3.
+I am also using the FiFi-SDR to have a band scope alongside with the K3.
 After having one (I had a IC-756Pro3) it is very hard to live without - I like to see what is going on on the bands.
 CW skimmer adds even more fun to the setup and with WinTelnetX it is easy to combine skimmer and DXtelnet spots into one stream.

 My favourite softwares are Win-test for contesting, DX4WIN for LoTW updates and DXing, DX Atlas for Grayline, ViewProp (beta) to monitor band conditions and VOACAP online to make propagation predictions.